secure-foundations/veri-titan/docs/Issues.md

 To summarize, the current barrett384.s:
 * should have this tighter bound for `q3` when working with particular modulus, and might have optimization potential
-* might need a fix for general modulus.
+* might need a fix for general moduli.

 Our understanding is that there will be different versions for each, and we are interested in seeing them when available.